Temple University Study Connects Dots Between Philadelphia Gun Violence, COVID Pandemic

 Other countries have poverty, as well as a lack of opportunity and resources for its poor.
 This is a uniquely American phenomenon.

-“I think we really have to start treating gun violence as the public health crisis that it is and that means we need to better understand the underlying causes and how to address it really by tackling the structural issues that make it such a problem in our city and others like it,” Afif said.MORE NEWS: Diocese Of Camden Agrees To $87.5 Million Deal To Settle Sex Abuse Suits
+“I think we really have to start treating gun violence as the public health crisis that it is and that means we need to better understand the underlying causes and how to address it really by tackling the structural issues that make it such a problem in our city and others like it,” Afif said.MORE NEWS: Netflix Considering Cheaper Plans With Ads, Cracking Down On Password Sharing After Subscriber Losses

 The study also found that there were increased rates of shootings in parts of northeast, eastern and southwest Philadelphia, plus an increase in mass shootings in Northeast Philadelphia.